Using Analytics as your reporting source for Target (A4T) gives you access to Analytics reports for your Target activities.

 Reports in Analytics

-- Activity Entries: Matches the Entrants number in the Target report.
+- Activity Impressions - Matches the Entrants number in the Target report.

 If your Target Activities report in Analytics lists "unspecified" instead of listing your activities, an update is required to your provisioned account.
 Please contact Customer Care to resolve this issue.